E-commerce

 Why some stores struggle to perform

-Often because their structure does not clearly indicate enough which page should rank for which intent.
-Categories cannibalize each other, product pages are too thin, filters create duplicates, internal linking is weak, or structured data is not properly leveraged.
+Often because their structure does not make it clear enough which page should rank for which intent.
+Categories cannibalize each other, product pages are too thin, filters create duplicates, internal linking is weak, or structured data is not being properly used.

-E-commerce SEO therefore works like a system of clarity: the more clearly your site expresses its structure and value proposition, the more it helps the search engine surface the right page.
+E-commerce SEO therefore works like a clarity system: the more clearly your site expresses its structure and value proposition, the more it helps the search engine surface the right page.

-The pages that matter most in e-commerce SEO
+The pages that matter most for e-commerce SEO

-Not all pages of an online store carry the same SEO weight.
-In practice, three main types of pages play a key role: category pages, product pages, and editorial content.
+Not all pages of a store have the same SEO weight.
+In practice, three major types of pages play a key role: the categories, the products and the editorial content.

 Category pages

-They often target broader queries with high transactional potential.
-These are often the catalog’s true SEO landing pages.
-A good category page should be clear, useful, well titled, well connected to the rest of the site, and able to satisfy intent without being just an empty grid.
+They often target broader queries with higher transactional potential.
+They are often the real SEO landing pages of the catalog.
+A good category should be clear, useful, well titled, well linked to the rest of the site, and able to meet the intent without being just an empty grid.

 Product pages